Deautonomisation by singularity confinement and degree growth: Introduction

 Singularity confinement was proposed in \cite{singularityconfinement} as a discrete counterpart to the Painlev\'e property of ordinary differential equations.
 The Painlev\'e property requires that if a solution develops a movable singularity, i.e. one whose location in the complex plane depends on initial conditions, then this does not induce multivaluedness which would obstruct the meaningful definition of a general solution for the equation.
-In the discrete case we are interested similarly in singularities which appear spontaneously when iterating the system, and require them to disappear after finitely many further iterations, i.e. the singular behaviour is confined to finitely many iterates and does not propagate.
-In the years after its introduction singularity confinement has been used to great effect as an integrability criterion, in particular to isolate deautonomised versions of known autonomous integrable systems.
-In particular, many discrete Painlev\'e equations were found \cite{RGH91,GR93} by applying the method to Quispel-Roberts-Thompson (QRT) mappings \cite{QRT1,QRT2}.
+In the discrete case, one is interested in singularities of mappings that disappear after finitely many iterations.
+Singularity confinement has been used as a heuristic integrability criterion and to isolate non-autonomous versions of autonomous integrable systems.
+In particular, many discrete Painlev\'e equations were found \cite{RGH91,GR93} by applying the method of deautonomisation by singularity confinement to so-called Quispel-Roberts-Thompson (QRT) mappings \cite{QRT1,QRT2}.